 About the President

-James E. Ryan serves as the ninth president of the University of Virginia.
-A leading expert on law and education, Ryan has written extensively about the ways in which law structures educational opportunity.
-His articles and essays address such topics as school desegregation, school finance, school choice, standards and testing, pre-K, and the intersection of special education and neuroscience.
-Ryan is also the coauthor of the textbook “Educational Policy and the Law” and the author of “Five Miles Away, A World Apart,” which was published in 2010 by Oxford University Press.
-Ryan’s most recent book, “Wait, What?
-And Life’s Other Essential Questions,” based on his popular 2016 Commencement speech, was published in 2017 by HarperOne and is a New York Times bestseller.
+An elected member of the American Academy of Arts and Sciences, and a leading expert on law and education, Ryan has written extensively about the ways in which law structures educational opportunity.
+His articles and essays address such topics as school desegregation, school finance, school choice, and the intersection of special education and neuroscience.
+Ryan is also the coauthor of the textbook Educational Policy and the Law and the author of Five Miles Away, A World Apart, which was published in 2010 by Oxford University Press.
+Ryan’s most recent book, Wait, What?
+And Life’s Other Essential Questions, based on his viral Harvard Commencement speech, was published in 2017 by HarperOne and was a New York Times bestseller.
 In addition, Ryan has authored articles on constitutional law and theory and has argued before the United States Supreme Court.